Imtiajrex/cloudflare-do-mongo/README.md

   - `db.collection(name)` returns a `CollectionProxy` that mirrors most familiar `mongodb` collection methods (`find`, `findOne`, `insertOne`, `insertMany`, `updateOne`, `deleteOne`, `aggregate`, `distinct`, `countDocuments`, etc.).
 - `getCollection(collectionName, databaseName?, shardKey?)` → shortcut to a `CollectionProxy` without calling `db.collection()`.
 - `runTransaction(DURABLE_OBJECT, payloads, txOptions?)` → execute multiple collection operations in a single MongoDB transaction.
 Each payload is `{ db?, col, op, args }` where `op` matches a supported collection/database method.
-- `MongoDurableObject` → Durable Object class to bind in Wrangler.
+- `MONGO_DURABLE_OBJECT` → Durable Object class to bind in Wrangler.
 Export it from your Worker (see example above).
 - `ObjectId` re-export is available as `import { ObjectId } from "cloudflare-do-mongo"`.

 ## Sharding by Durable Object ID